A Little About.

 I also founded The Digital Archaeology Foundation and Missing Trekker.

-In 2021 international edition was launched during the pandemic as postal series were halted in Nepal.
+In 2021, an international edition was launched during the pandemic as postal series were halted in Nepal.
 The photography book Kathmandu: Signs from the Past was published.

-These books have been recognised as being the best guidebooks to Nepal in the world today.
+These books have been recognized as being the best guidebooks to Nepal in the world today.

 Here are a few more things that might help you find out more: Welcome tour to new subscribers & the 5 stages of long-term travel

 Why this site?
-I'd travelled extensively back in the 1990s before I started this current journey and kept a diary like many others do and emailed myself a copy of it as a backup.
-For this journey I started a small private blog as a personal online journal.
+I'd traveled extensively back in the 1990s before I started this current journey and kept a diary like many others do and emailed myself a copy of it as a backup.
+For this journey, I started a small private travel blog as a personal online journal.
 Emailing myself notes just wasn't working anymore - we are talking 2005 here.
 But strangers stumbled onto it and started to read about my journey.
 It took off from there.

 The website has been through a few subtle changes over the years.
 But I created it for something quite basic: